kshannon-ucsd/dsc40a/pages/syllabus.md

 - [Course Website](https://dsc40a.com): Where all content will be posted.
 - [Ed](https://edstem.org/us/): Discussion forum for announcements and communication.
 - [Gradescope](https://www.gradescope.com): Platform for submitting assignments and viewing grades.
 You should be automatically added to Gradescope.
-- [Google Collab](https://colab.research.google.com/): Google's shareable live jupyter notebook web application for any coding demos or projects.
+- [Google Colab](https://colab.research.google.com/): Google's shareable live Jupyter notebook web application for any coding demos or projects.

 **Note that we WILL NOT be using Canvas at all.
-I only have canvas as a way to auto enroll you in gradescope and to submit your grades to UCSD**
+I only have Canvas as a way to auto-enroll you in Gradescope and to submit your grades to UCSD.**

 ---

 ## Course Structure 🍎

-This course will include pre-recorded lectures, live demos, live worked problems, groupwork sessions in discussion section, plenty of office hours, and weekly homework assignments.
+This course will include pre-recorded lectures, live demos, live worked problems, group work sessions in discussion sections, plenty of office hours, and weekly homework assignments.

 ### Lecture

-#### Pre Recorded Lectures
+#### Pre-Recorded Lectures

-Lecture is meant to introduce you to the main concepts of the course.
+Lectures are pre-recorded.
+Podcasting is not perfect, and with pre-recorded lectures, students can view a higher quality recording at their own speed and pace.
+I have tried to talk slowly, so you may want to watch at 1.2x speed.
+Lectures will cover the theoretical aspects of the material.
+Any questions you have on lecture material, please post them on Ed.

 #### Lecture Class Time

- Attendance is highly encouraged and positively correlated with success in the course, though it will not be required.
-Attending lecture gives you the opportunity to ask questions, answer ungraded concept-check polls, and participate in discussion.

-Lectures will be podcasted recordings will be available at [podcast.ucsd.edu](https://podcast.ucsd.edu/) within a few hours, and also posted on the course homepage.

-**You can attend any lecture section, but if space fills up, priority will be given to students officially enrolled in that section.
-For the Midterm Exam on Tuesday, May 7th, you must attend the lecture section in which you are officially enrolled.**

-See the homepage of this website and the [Resources](../resources) tab for access to helpful resources that will help solidify your understanding of concepts covered in lecture.
-These include videos, slides, readings, and sometimes code.
-These will be your primary resources in this class, as there is no formal textbook.
+We have found that students like to have as many example problems worked out for them in this class.
+So, I have turned the scheduled lecture time into an interactive problem-solving session.
+We will work on practice problems, that are more difficult than exam problems, step-by-step together.
+We will also work through several code demos to provide context and examples of the theory.

+**Lecture is not required, but highly recommended**

 ### Discussion

 Discussion sections will be primarily used to facilitate problem-solving in small groups with peers.
 There are two discussion sections on Monday evenings:

-- A: Monday 4-4:50PM in [Center Hall](https://maps.app.goo.gl/epiFTsQqRRPYn3ZX7) 214.
-- B: Monday 5-5:50PM in [Center Hall](https://maps.app.goo.gl/epiFTsQqRRPYn3ZX7) 109.

 We will provide a worksheet of problems, which you will complete in a group of two to four students.
-The groupwork should help reinforce concepts from the lecture and prepare you to do the upcoming homework assignment.
+The group work should help reinforce concepts from the lecture and further prepare you for homework.

-You can attend any discussion section, but if space fills up, priority will be given to students officially enrolled in that section.  **Attendance at discussion section is required for full credit on the groupwork, but if you cannot attend, you may complete the groupwork worksheet in a self-organized group of two to four students outside of the discussion section for 80 percent credit.**
+**Attendance at discussion section is required for full credit on the group work, but if you cannot attend, you may complete the group work worksheet in a self-organized group of two to four students outside of the discussion section for 80 percent credit.**

 If you have specific people in your section that you want to work with, you may work together, otherwise, the tutors in discussion will pair you with other students.

-Your worksheet is due to Gradescope on **Mondays at 11:59PM**, starting in Week 2.
 Only one member of each group should submit the worksheet, and they should indicate the names of all group members on Gradescope.
 Worksheets won’t be graded on correctness, but rather on good-faith effort.
 Even if you don’t solve any of the problems, you should include some explanation of what you thought about and discussed, so that you can get credit for spending time on the assignment. **In order to receive credit, you must work in a group of two to four students for at least 50 minutes.
-You may not do the groupwork alone.**
+You may not do the group work alone.**

-### Homeworks
+### Homework

-This class will have weekly homework assignments, which will usually be due to Gradescope on **Thursdays at 11:59PM**.
+This class will have weekly homework assignments.

-Homeworks should be written or typed up and turned in by each student individually.
+Homework should be written or typed up and turned in by each student individually.
 If you want to type up your answers, we will provide a LaTeX template through Overleaf; click the 🍃 emoji next to each homework on the homepage to access the template.
 Follow [these instructions](https://www.overleaf.com/learn/how-to/Copying_a_project#Making_a_copy_of_a_project) to make a copy of the template, and then add your solutions.

-**Using the template is optional, except for Homework 2, for which it will be mandatory.** The purpose of this is to ensure that all students are exposed to LaTeX at some point, since it'll be useful in later DSC courses as well; we're requiring it in an earlier homework so that if you find that you like it, you'll choose to use it for the remainder of the homeworks.
-If you choose not to use the template in other homeworks, make sure that your handwriting is clearly legible – if we can't read what you've written, we can't give you points for it!
+**Using the template is optional unless otherwise stated.** The purpose of this is to ensure that all students are exposed to LaTeX at some point since it'll be useful in later DSC courses as well as the capstone project where it will be required.

 You may talk to other students in the class about the problems and discuss solution strategies, but you should not share any written communication.
 You can tell someone how to do a homework problem, but you cannot show them how to do it.
 One way to tell if you are respecting this boundary is to ask yourself whether your collaboration could take place over the phone.
 Additionally, the content of your verbal communication should involve the problem-solving strategy and approach, and you should not directly compare answers with classmates.

 Talking through homework problems with other students can be very valuable for many reasons:
-- You will learn about someone else’s thought process and learn new ways of solving problems that you may not have thought of.
+- You will learn about someone else’s thought process and new ways of solving problems that you may not have thought of.
 - You will get practice explaining your ideas, which is a useful life skill, and important for job interviews.
 - You will get practice thinking critically about whether someone’s proposed solution actually works, and you will learn how to poke holes in shaky arguments.